jgrizou/website/projects/vault/tuto/audio.md

 ### What's next

 Next, I recommend experimenting with the [touch tutorial version](../touch/).
 Try to fool it in predicting the wrong digit.
-Think a color map that will be too hard for the machine to identify, and analyze why it fails.
+Think of a color map that will be too hard for the machine to identify, and analyze why it fails.

 All available demos are linked below.